openafs-contrib/afsbotcfg/BUILDER_TAGS.md

 branch, the buildbot marks the changes as verifed in the [OpenAFS Gerrit code review system][2].

+**deactivated**: These builders are temporarily or permanently excluded from receiving build requests.
+This is because they may be experiencing problems, be outdated, or be undergoing setup and are not yet ready for use.

+### Build Option Tags

 **checking**: These builders are specifically configured to **check for compiler warnings**.
 On these builders, compiler warnings are treated as errors to prevent potential issues from going unnoticed.